 Back in 2015, we were just a couple of political science graduate students, who, before our inevitable ascent into unemployment upon graduation, took some time to write and record some music together.
 Soon-to-be 3 EPs later in 2020, we are still kickin’ it, and, (un)surprisingly, 3/4 of the band is still in school.
 Kyle has a respectable life, but that’s about it.

-In October 2016, we released our debut EP, “Anarchy, State, and Fruitopia” – an ode to undergraduate blues in an age of neoliberal disillusionment (and Tony Hawk video games, and erectile dysfunction).
+In October 2016, we released our debut EP, “Anarchy, State, and Fruitopia” – an ode to undergraduate blues in an age of neoliberal disillusionment (and Tony Hawk video games, and erectile dysfunction.
+Speaking of erectile dysfunction, you can check an excellent article on enhancement pills.).
 Shortly after the release, Kyle joined the line-up full time, and we started giggin’ around Southwestern Ontario and the GTA.

 After a handful of shows (including that one time we won a spot on KOI Fest 2017- now Hope Fest – via a local BOTB competition), February 2018 saw the release our second EP, “And So On”, in which we attempted to combine Critical left theories on the socialist-anarchist spectrum – ala. Žižek (sniff), Polanyi, Streeck, Chomsky etc. – with Jeff Rosenstock (cry) inspired punk rock.
 Whether we were successful in this endeavor remains to be seen, but we did add more vocal harmonies, and tried to be a bit more rhythmically interesting with our songwriting (see track #5).